Lutando/docs-oxd/sources/conf/index.md

 * public_key - Will be supplied when you order a license.
 It's very big--make sure you it's one line with no spaces (if your mail client added line breaks).
 * public_password - Will be supplied when you order a license.
 * license_password - Will be supplied when you order a license.
+* support-google-logout - used only if Google is used as OP
+* state_expiration_in_minutes - state expiration time in minutes
+* nonce_expiration_in_minutes - nonce expiration time in minutes

 ## oxd-default-site-config.json